DimaOshchepkov/vyatsu_applicant_bot/README.md

 - redis
 - arq - Redis task queue
 - qdrant - vector database
-- local embedding model (e.g. [sergeyzh/rubert-mini-sts](https://huggingface.co/sergeyzh/rubert-mini-sts))
+- local sentence embeddings model (e.g. [sergeyzh/rubert-mini-sts](https://huggingface.co/sergeyzh/rubert-mini-sts))

 ## Features

 - Clean architecture: the code is easy to maintain and scale.

-- The bot "remembers the history of the dialog between restarts thanks to RedisStorage.
+- The bot "remembers" the history of the dialog between restarts thanks to RedisEventIsolation.

 - Flexible description of interfaces with aiogram-dialog.